What is an eCheck?

 Gateways process echecks in addition to credit and debit card transactions.
 Our own eMerchantGateway can help a business owner get set up quickly and accept echecks easily through an online shopping cart, a web payment page or by phone.
 Interested in gateways from USAePay, Authorize.net, NMI, PayPal’s Payflow Pro or CyberSource?
 Contact us because we can help you with any of them.

 One of the main benefits of echecks is the speed of the transaction.
 It no longer takes days for a check to clear, as the approval process is done entirely electronically.
 Consumers like having options for how to pay, and recurring payments and memberships are less of a hassle for everyone.
 With a certified gateway partner, echecks are easy to implement.

 But Are eChecks Safe to Use?

-Since the early days of online fund transfers, electronic encryption has greatly improved, preventing fraud and data theft.
-From a merchant’s point of view, signing up with a payment gateway for their payment validation and guarantee services can minimize or eliminate the risk of receiving bad checks.
+With online fund transfers, electronic encryption is used to help prevent fraud and data theft.
+From a merchant’s point of view, payment validation from a reputable payment gateway, such as eMerchantGateway, can minimize the risk of receiving bad checks.
 For customers, transferring funds electronically is safer than a paper check, since there is no document that gets handled, and far fewer individuals will have access to their account information.
 If a fraudulent charge is made to an account, customers are protected by Regulation E (Reg.
 E), which requires banks to allow a consumer to revoke a payment if they consider it fraudulent.
 They can do this within 60 days of their bank statement on which the charge occurred.

 eCheck Transactions: Giving Your Customers Peace of Mind